DeveloppeurPascal/Video-Merger/README.md

 * [DeveloppeurPascal/Delphi-FMXExtend-Library](https://github.com/DeveloppeurPascal/Delphi-FMXExtend-Library) must be installed in the ./lib-externes/Delphi-FMXExtend-Library subfolder.
 * [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) must be installed in the ./lib-externes/librairies subfolder.
 * [TurboPack/DOSCommand](https://github.com/TurboPack/DOSCommand) must be installed in the ./lib-externes/DOSCommand subfolder.

+## Compatibility

+As an [Embarcadero MVP](https://www.embarcadero.com/resources/partners/mvp-directory), I benefit from the latest versions of [Delphi](https://www.embarcadero.com/products/delphi) and [C++ Builder](https://www.embarcadero.com/products/cbuilder) in [RAD Studio](https://www.embarcadero.com/products/rad-studio) as soon as they are released.
+I therefore work with these versions.

+Normally, my libraries and components should also run on at least the current version of [Delphi Community Edition](https://www.embarcadero.com/products/delphi/starter).

+There's no guarantee of compatibility with earlier versions, even though I try to keep my code clean and avoid using too many of the new ways of writing in it (type inference, inline var and multiline strings).

+If you detect any anomalies on earlier versions, please don't hesitate to [report them](https://github.com/DeveloppeurPascal/Video-Merger/issues) so that I can test and try to correct or provide a workaround.

 ## License to use this code repository and its contents